Varash: Education

 There are 12 kindergartens, 6 secondary schools, a high school, a music school, college, and a branch of the Kyiv Institute of Management in the city.

 Press

 Three newspapers are published in Varash.
 In addition, a television station and a radio company are operated here.

 Architecture

 As Varash is a relatively young city, it has a typical building style from the Soviet period.
-Today the city continues to grow and expand.
+Today, the city continues to grow and expand.

 Religion

 There are a few churches and a cathedral.

-The architectural symbol of the city is the Svyato-Preobrazhenskiy Cathedral.
+The architectural symbol of the city is the Savior-Transfiguration (Sviato-Preobrazhenskyi) Cathedral.